 Content marketing refers to any activity that markets a blog, business, or product without resorting to sales and advertising.
-In other words, content marketing offers readers information of value in return for traffic, increased authority and influence.
+In other words, it offers readers information of value in return for traffic, increased authority and influence.

-Building traffic volumes through content marketing ultimately leads to profit, as the content itself should generate revenue through advertising, affiliate marketing, or sales.
+Building traffic volumes through written material ultimately leads to profit, as the content itself should generate revenue through advertising, affiliate marketing, or sales.

 What does content cost to create?

-- spend time and effort creating content yourself
+- spend time and effort creating it yourself

-High quality content, unlike most online content, takes time, experience and skill to create.
+High quality content, unlike most online material, takes time, experience and skill to create.